markflemingtennis/tennis-blog/content/posts/quick-tip-improve-your-net-play-with-the-triple-threat-position.md

 In singles in tennis after hitting a high percentage approach shot down-the-line the player arrives at an advantageous position on the court to allow themselves to respond to the passing shot from their opponent.

-The net ready position in tennis has the player holding the racket in front of them and after quickly assessing their opponent's passing they respond by covering; 1) the line, 2) the middle, or 3) the overhead.
+The net ready position in tennis has the player holding the racket in front of them and after quickly assessing their opponent's passing shot they respond by covering; 1) the line, 2) the middle, or 3) the overhead.

 ## CONCLUSION

 Emphasize the mental and physical ready positions

-Conclusion not just the physiacl ready posiyion but more importantly the mental ready position
+Conclusion not just the physical ready position but more importantly the mental ready position